 Marketing your class is an essential step in getting discovered on the platform.
 What's more?
 You'll also receive a $10 referral bonus for every new paying student you refer to Skillshare.
 Check out these 12 creative ways that our top teachers encourage their community to enroll.

 1. Ask your friends, family, and colleagues to support you by enrolling (for free)

-Animator Mike Martin emailed his friends and family and asked them to support him by enrolling in his new class.
+Animator Mike Martin emailed his friends and family and asked them to support him and his new class.
 He created a free enrollment link for them in the "Promote" section of his class creator to make joining his class even easier.

 2. Share a class teaser on your social media channels